Chen Junwu: Biography

 In December 1949 he became a technician at the Artificial Oil Factory of Fushun Mining Bureau (later renamed as the 3rd Petroleum Factory).
 He joined the Chinese Communist Party (CCP) in April 1956.
 That same year he was transferred to the Fushun Design Institute of the Ministry of Petroleum Industry.
 Three years later, he was appointed an architect at Datong Coal Refinery Plant.
 In 1969, he moved with Fushun Design Institute to Zhangwu Township of Yiyang County in central China's Henan province.
 In 1982 he joined Sinopec.
 In 1985, Luoyang Refinery Design and Research Institute was renamed Luoyang Petrochemical Engineering Company, and he transitioned from being the institute's dean to serving as its manager.
 In 1992, he was selected as a representative of the 14th National Congress of the Chinese Communist Party.
 On 7 October 2019, he was granted the title "Role Model of the Times" by the Publicity Department of the Chinese Communist Party.

 In 2018, Chen Junwu's biography was published, written by Zhang Wenxin (张文欣), a well known Luoyang-based author.
-While he's absent to attend the funeral of his elder sister Chen Shunyao on August 3.
+He was absent to attend the funeral of his elder sister Chen Shunyao on August 3.
 2019.

 Chen died in Luoyang, Henan, on 1 May 2024, at the age of 97.

+In 2026, He was awarded the July 1 Medal posthumously.

 Family

 Chen married Wu Ningfang (吴凝芳) and the couple had two daughters, Chen Ling (陈玲) and Chen Xin (陈欣).
+Chen Shunyao is his older sister.